CoCreate-app/CoCreate-api/README.md

 # CoCreate-api

-A simple api component in vanilla javascript.
-Easily configured using HTML5 data-attributes and/or JavaScript API.
+A simple api helper component in vanilla javascript used by JavaScript developers to create thirdparty api intergrations.
+Thirdparty apis can be accessible using HTML5 data-attributes and/or JavaScript API.
 Take it for a spin in our [playground!](https://cocreate.app/docs/api)

 ![GitHub file size in bytes](https://img.shields.io/github/size/CoCreate-app/CoCreate-api/dist/CoCreate-api.min.js?label=minified%20size&style=for-the-badge)
 ![GitHub latest release](https://img.shields.io/github/v/release/CoCreate-app/CoCreate-api?style=for-the-badge)